Questions To Ask a Cocker Spaniel Breeder BEFORE Buying Your Puppy

 Headshot of a black cocker spaniel puppy with long tongue out.
 Cluttered background.What a long tonuge!

-Pups need to be handled gently, as early as possible and should meet as many people as possible; men and women in uniform, children, deliverymen, men with beards, old people, etc.
+Pups need to be handled gently, as early as possible and should meet as many people as possible; men and women in uniform, children, couriers, men with beards, older people, etc.

 Socializing your puppy is crucial and should be included in your pup's daily routine.
-A puppy who hasn't been adequately socialized may develop behavioural problems in adult life.
+A puppy who hasn't been adequately socialized will likely develop behavioural problems in adulthood.

-Ask When You Can Take The Pup Home
+Ask When You Can Take Your Puppy Home

 Ask how old the puppy will be when you can take it home.

-Puppies are usually weaned from the mother when they've reached 5 or 6 weeks of age, but they're still too young to leave the mother and littermates at this age.
+Puppies are usually weaned from the mother when they reach 5 or 6 weeks, but they're still too young to leave the mother and the littermates.

-Puppies aged between 7-8 weeks are just about ready to leave for their new home.
+Puppies aged between 7-8 weeks are just about ready to leave for their new home; never before this!

 English Cocker Spaniel Breeders: General Questions

-If you don't already know the price, ask, but don't insult Cocker Spaniel breeders by trying to negotiate the asking price for their puppies.
+If you don't already know the price of the puppies, ask, but don't insult the breeder by trying to negotiate the asking price for their puppies.

-You could ask them how they differentiate between pet and show quality puppies and ask if their charges differ between the two.
+You could ask them how they differentiate between pet and show quality puppies and if their charges differ.

-At some point, you'll need their full contact details.
-It may be better to leave this question until towards the end of the conversation when you have a better idea of whether or not this is the right breeder for you.
+At some point, you'll need the breeder's full contact details.
+It may be better to leave this question until the end of the conversation when you have a better idea of whether or not this is the right breeder for you.

-I hope I've given you enough information to help you feel more confident about contacting your selection of Cocker Spaniel breeders.
+I hope I've given you enough information to help you feel more confident about contacting your shortlist of Cocker Spaniel breeders.

 Good luck and enjoy!

-Photo Credits for Questions to Ask Your Cocker Spaniel Breeder:
+Photo credits for Questions to Ask A Breeder:

 1. Olena Marina at https://www.istockphoto.com/stock-photo-10648298-seven-puppies.php